CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

                 'type': str,

-   .. note:: You must specify the value type, such as integer, string, boolean, or list.
+   .. note:: You must specify the value type, such as integer, float, string, boolean, or list.

    You can see `the complete parser file on GitHub <https://github.com/CiscoTestAutomation/genieparser/blob/master/src/genie/libs/parser/iosxe/show_interface.py#L178>`_.